Eevee8869/GolangTuto/GolangOperators.md

 ###### * | Pointer to a variable.

 ---
-If you didn't understood something from here u can go to following link of tutorials point[link](https://www.tutorialspoint.com/go/go_operators.htm)
+If you didn't understood something from here u can go to following link of tutorials point ([link](https://www.tutorialspoint.com/go/go_operators.htm))